 The Hawthorne effect says that simply knowing you’re being monitored — even if you’re the one monitoring yourself — causes your behavior to change.
 If you monitor your email response time, it’s likely to improve.
 If you monitor your team’s email response time and activity, it’s likely to improve.

+How many emails does your team send and receive every day?
+What is their average response time?
 You can use this data to benchmark your own performance (or your team’s) in EmailAnalytics.
 Start a free trial and get instant access to your own email stats — no credit card required, and no software to install.

 How do your team’s stats measure up to these benchmarks?